-Note that for every $n>0$, the closure $\bar P^n(\Sigma)$ consists in the union of $2^n$ pinched essential annuli, each annulus admits a finite set of pinched (cuspidal) points, the boundary is tangent to the unstable cone, and the intersection of two annuli is contained in this finite set of pinched points.
-Finally the thickness of this annuli is exponentially decreasing with $n$.

-For any nested sequence of such pinched annuli in $\bar P^n(\Sigma)$, $n>0$, the intersection is an essential circle.
-In particular the topological dimension of $\Lambda_P$ is $1$.
-Moreover the boundary of any annulus in tangent to the unstable cone, and to the image by $DP^n$ of this unstable cone.
-The intersection of the iterates of the unstable cones converges to a well defined continuous, invariant line field $E^u$ on $\Lambda_P$.
+Note that for every $n>0$, the closure $\bar P^n(\Sigma)$ consists in the union of $2^n$ pinched essential annuli, each annulus admits a finite set of pinched (cuspidal) points, and the boundary is tangent to the unstable cone.
+The intersection of two annuli is contained in this finite set of pinched points.
+Finally, the thickness of these annuli is exponentially decreasing with $n$.
+The intersection is an essential circle for any nested sequence of such pinched annuli in $\bar P^n(\Sigma)$, $n>0$.
+In particular, the topological dimension of $\Lambda_P$ is $1$.
+Moreover, the boundary of any annulus is tangent to the unstable cone, and the image by $DP^n$ of this unstable cone.
+The intersection of the iterates of the unstable cones converges to a well-defined continuous, invariant line field $E^u$ on $\Lambda_P$.
 Each of the circles is tangent to $E^u$.

-\begin{lema} Let $X$ be a vector field in $\cO_1$ and $P$ the first return map on the cross section $\Sigma$.
-If, for every segment $S\subset \Sigma$ transverse to the stable foliation $\cF^s$, the union of stable leaves through the iterates $P^n(S)$, $n\geq 0$, covers an open and dense subset of $\Sigma$, then the maximal invariant set $\Lambda_X$ is transitive. \end{lema}
+\begin{lema} Let $X$ be a vector field in $\cO_1$ and $P$ the first return map on the cross-section $\Sigma$.
+Suppose for every segment $S\subset \Sigma$ transverse to the stable foliation $\cF^s$, the union of stable leaves through the iterates $P^n(S)$, $n\geq 0$, covers an open and dense subset of $\Sigma$.
+Then, the maximal invariant set $\Lambda_X$ is transitive. \end{lema}